devgeniem/wp-geniem-importer/README.md

 ### Rollback

 The log provides a rollback feature.
 If an import fails the importer tries to roll back the previous successful import.
-If no previous imports with the `OK` status are found, the imported object is set into `draft` state to prevent front-end users from accessing posts with malfordem data.
+If no previous imports with the `OK` status are found, the imported object is set into `draft` state to prevent front-end users from accessing posts with malformed data.

 To disable the rollback feature set the `GENIEM_IMPORTER_ROLLBACK_DISABLE` constant with a value of `true`.